 I scarfed down my dog and headed right over to the first tee by myself.
 The first few holes were great as I was cruising along.
 Then I caught up to a twosome and I could tell they were backed up behind some other groups.
 Another single eventually caught up with me and joined me for awhile, but he stopped playing after 10 holes and I was left by myself again on the back nine.

 The layout takes a drastic turn as you near the finish and reach the signature seaside holes.
 The 17th is a simple par-3 with the ocean in the distance behind the hole.
-Kind of reminiscent of 17 at Pebble, but really not much in common design-wise.
+It’s kind of reminiscent of the 17th at Pebble Beach, though it really doesn’t have that much in common design-wise.
 It just gave me a similar vibe.
-Then, you get to 18, which is easily one of the most incredible finishing holes I’ve ever played.
+Then, you get to the 18th, which is easily one of the most incredible finishing holes I’ve ever played.
 It is simply beautiful with beautiful views of the waterfront all along the hole.
 The tee is elevated and you get a great view of the entire hole with the Ritz-Carlton hotel framing it from behind.
 Rugged ocean cliffs run along the entire right side and it looks amazing.
 It’s a challenging hole, as well.
 The fairway is pretty wide open (as long as you don’t spray it too far right and onto the beach), but the second shot is over a small ravine to an elevated green that is skinny and features some severe undulation.

 What a great way to finish a round and finish my day at Half Moon Bay.
 Even though the fog caused a little unpleasantness in the early round, the second round more than made up for it.
 In the end, I walked away with a pleasant impression of the courses, especially considering the good deal I got for a 36-hole day at a premier resort.